kstenerud/concise-encoding/cte-specification.md

 ### Human Editability

 A CTE document must be editable by a human.
 This means that it must contain only valid UTF-8 characters and sequences that can actually be viewed, entered and modified in a UTF-8 capable text editor.
-Unicode runes that have no width or visibility or direct input method, or are permanently marked as non-characters, must not be present in the document.
-Unpaired surrogates are not allowed.
+Unicode runes that have no width or visibility or direct input method, or are reserved or permanently marked as non-characters, must not be present in the document.

 In the spirit of human editability:

- * Implementations and document creators should avoid easily confused or otherwise difficult to use characters, especially in identifiers.
+ * Implementations and document creators should avoid easily confused or otherwise difficult to use characters outside of quoted strings.
- * Implementations should avoid outputting characters that editors tend to convert automatically, in places where those characters have significance.
-The tab character and line ending characters come to mind.
+ * Implementations should avoid outputting characters that editors tend to convert automatically.
  * Line lengths should be kept within reasonable amounts in order to avoid excessive horizontal scrolling in an editor.
  * Implementations should convert structural line endings to the operating system's native format when saving a document to disk.
 See: [line endings](#line-endings)
  * If a certain character is likely to be confusing or problematic, it's encouraged to use an escape sequence instead.